- Sudden increase in interest rates (e.g. in 1992, UK government increased rates to 15%)

 - A drying up of funds in the capital markets

 The credit crunch of 2007-08 was driven by a sharp rise in defaults on sub-prime mortgages.
 These mortgages were mainly in America but the resulting shortage of funds spread throughout the rest of the world.

 Steps to 2007/08 Credit Crunch

 - US mortgage lenders sold many inappropriate mortgages to customers with low income and poor credit.
-It is hoped with a booming housing market, the mortgages will remain affordable.
+It was hoped with a booming housing market, mortgages would remain affordable.

-- Often there were lax controls in the sale of mortgage products.
+- Often there were lax controls on the sale of mortgage products.
 Mortgage brokers got paid for selling a mortgage, so there was an incentive to sell mortgages even if they were too expensive and high chance of default.

 - To sell more profitable sub-prime mortgages, mortgage companies bundled the debt into consolidation packages and sold the debt on to other finance companies.
 In other words, mortgage companies borrowed to be able to lend mortgages.
 The lending was not financed out of saving accounts. (the traditional banking model)

 - These mortgage debts were bought by financial intermediaries.
 The idea was to spread the risk, but, actually, it just spread the problem.

 - Usually, sub-prime mortgages would have a high-risk assessment rating.
 But, when the mortgage bundles got passed onto other lenders, rating agencies gave these risky sub-prime mortgages a low-risk rating.
 Therefore, the financial system denied the extent of risk in their balance sheets.

 - Many of these mortgages had an introductory period of 1-2 years of very low-interest rates.
 At the end of this period, interest rates increased significantly, reducing mortgage affordability.